-A good meal for all
+A good for all

 Hine’s notes were obsessively detailed.
-It wasn’t just whether the meal was decent or not.
+It wasn’t just whether the was decent or not.
 Hours of operation, precise location, cleanliness of the kitchen, service quality, just to name a few categories.

 When word circulated on his notes, it spread like wildfire.
 He started to receive postcards requesting his recommendations from all over the country.
 Everyone from salespeople to newlyweds asked for his help to find suitable eateries.
 Without meaning to, Hines started to make a name for himself.

 The first travel guidebook wasn’t even a book!